-The Asia Pacific Real Estate Association (APREA) is a leading pan-Asian association made up of investors, investment and asset managers, developers, REITs, pension, insurance and sovereign wealth funds, family office platforms, and respected service providers.
-APREA's focus is cross-border real estate investment, and promotion of real estate as a preferred investment asset class across Asia Pacific and beyond.
+The Asia Pacific Real Assets Association (APREA) is a leading pan-Asian association made up of investors, investment and asset managers, developers, REITs, pension, insurance and sovereign wealth funds, family office platforms, and respected service providers.
+APREA's focus is cross-border real assets investment, and promotion of real estate and infrastructure, or real assets as a preferred investment asset class across Asia Pacific and beyond.

-APREA represents its relentless commitment to the Asia Pacific's real estate industry with an emphasis on advocacy, investment, continuous improvement, innovation, and high-quality member service.
-APREA as the regional real estate association across the Asia Pacific region covers eight main chapters: Australia, Singapore.
-China, India, Japan, Hong Kong, Malaysia, and the Philippines.
+APREA represents its relentless commitment to the Asia Pacific's real assets industry with an emphasis on advocacy, investment, continuous improvement, innovation, and high-quality member service.
+APREA is a leading regional association that supports a fast-growing real assets sector in Asia Pacific through its presence in strategic regions including Australia, China, Hong Kong, India, Japan, and Singapore

-APREA works closely with the regulators in different countries across the Asia Pacific region to improve the fundamental rules of the real estate industry, in order to develop a business-friendly environment for its members.
+APREA works closely with the regulators in different countries across the Asia Pacific region to improve the fundamental rules of the real assets industry, in order to develop a business-friendly environment for its members.